gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Upgrading a Geo instance

-As of Gitlab 12.1, `gitlab-ctl pg-upgrade` can automatically upgrade the database on your GEO servers.
+As of GitLab 12.1, `gitlab-ctl pg-upgrade` can automatically upgrade the database on your GEO servers.

 NOTE: **Note:**
 Due to how PostgreSQL replication works, this cannot be done without the need to resynchronize your secondary database server.
 Therefore, this upgrade cannot be done without downtime.